- • What is an ESTA and how does it work?

 In case it is necessary to make changes in your ESTA, read the header “Changes, cancellations, and rejection” for how this works.

 - • Can I apply for an ESTA if I hold the status of refugee?

 Those that hold the status of refugee and possess a residence permit cannot apply for an ESTA.
-Only with an official passport can a traveler apply for an ESTA.
+Only with an official passport can a traveller apply for an ESTA.
 Do you hold the status of refugee and have a residence permit, but no passport?
 Then you can only travel to America with a US visa.